 North Carolina’s teen pregnancy rate consistently ranks among the highest in the nation and is considerably higher than the U.S. rate.
 In 2010, the North Carolina Department of Health and Human Services was awarded federal funding through the Affordable Care Act to continue its work addressing teen pregnancy in the state.
-This funding, known as the Personal Responsibility Education Program (PREP) , is designed to educate adolescents on both abstinence and contraception to prevent pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, and adulthood preparation subjects such as healthy relationships and parent-child communication.
+This funding, known as the Personal Responsibility Education Program (PREP) , is designed to educate adolescents on both abstinence and contraception to prevent pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, and adulthood preparation subjects such as healthy relationships, healthy life skills, and parent-child communication.
 In North Carolina the PREP initiative is called PREPare for Success.

 PREPare for Success builds on a long history of adolescent pregnancy prevention activities in selected sites in North Carolina and expand services to a high risk, vulnerable population of young people who live in communities with high teen pregnancy and birth rates.

-To find out if there is a PREP project in your community, please check the list of currently funded programs (PDF, 180 KB).
+To find out if there is a PREP project in your community, please check the list of currently funded programs (PDF, 187 KB).
 If not, please contact your local health department about teen pregnancy prevention programs that they may provide.